kevinblanco/leapmotion-angular/README.md

-leapmotion-angular
+Leap Motion basic example
 ==================

-Small example of the Leap motion hands, tools and fingers with AngularJS to display the data in real-time per frame
+Small example of the Leap Motion hands, tools and fingers with AngularJS to display the data in real-time per frame.

+Example for the LogN Tech Talk